 \begin{proposition}[Proposition 6.6 of \cite{guth23}] Fix $\e>0$.
 Let ${\alpha}>C_\e R^{-100n}\max_\theta\|f_\theta\|_{L^\infty(\R^n)}$.
 There exist subsets $\tilde{\T}_\theta\subset\T_\theta$ and a constant $\mathcal{X}>0$ depending on $\alpha$ with the following properties:

 \end{proposition}

 We define the function

 By replacing $\alpha$ by $\alpha/\mathcal{X}$, we may assume that $\mathcal{X}=1$.
-In the language of wave packets, this says that all the wave packets at the last scale has the height either comparable to one or zero.
-Throughout the paper, $f^N$ will play a role of $f$ frequently.
+In the language of wave packets, this says that all the wave packets at the last scale have the height either comparable to one or zero.
+Throughout the paper, $f^N$ will play the role of $f$ frequently.
 We modify the definitions of $U_{\alpha,\beta}$ in \eqref{0622.59}, and use

 This is the definition we use for the rest of the paper.